Point Reyes Light (newspaper): The Mitchells and the Pulitzer Prize

-The Light's Accomplishments
+The Light's accomplishments

 After Mitchell's return, the paper's longest-running story was a series on five historic waves of immigration to Point Reyes in the previous 150 years.
-Despite being a small-town weekly with only about 4,000 circulation, The Light sent reporters abroad four times in 13 years to interview relatives of Point Reyes’ immigrant families to learn why some members left the old country and some did not.
+Despite being a small-town weekly with only about 4,000 circulation, The Light sent reporters and photographers abroad four times in 13 years to interview relatives of Point Reyes’ immigrant families to learn why some members left the old country and some did not.